might52/containers/podman/proxy_podman.md

   systemctl restart httpd
   systemctl status httpd.service

-## ad the end we will have available proxy by http://localhost:8443 via http://server_name:8080 with X-Forwarded-For header.
+## We will have available proxy by http://localhost:8443 via http://server_name:8080 with X-Forwarded-For header.